[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 "Over there," he points.
 "Don't mind the rapthak; it can't squeeze through the bars."

-"You look rather worn out," the ruler says.
-(I give a start at the timing of that.
-It's as though my mind were an open book.
-But perhaps it's just a common-sense observation.)
+"You look worn out," the ruler says.
+(I give a start; it's as though my mind were an open book.
+But perhaps it's just a common-sense observation coincidentally timed to match my thought.)
 He continues: "Tomorrow will be soon enough for you to attend our Council.
 It will absorb your plans and..." he frowns as if struggling for a word, but then his brow clears, "digest your situation.
 Meantime, because you possess the rank of Daon, I wished to do you honour by welcoming you in person."

 "I thank you, sponndar Mannag Ufomon Kreber," I say, hoping I have addressed him correctly.
 "The Council, then, may advise me...?"